astronomer/astronomer-cosmos/docs/index.rst

     :end-before: [END local_example]

-This will generate an Airflow DAG that looks like this:
+This code snippet will generate an Airflow DAG that looks like this:

 .. image:: https://raw.githubusercontent.com/astronomer/astronomer-cosmos/main/docs/_static/jaffle_shop_dag.png

+With Cosmos, transitioning from a dbt workflow to a proper Airflow DAG is seamless, giving you the best of both tools for managing and scaling your data workflows.

 Getting Started
 _______________